Katuba Community School, 2015

-Teaching was previously done by community members who volunteered at the school.
-When the teachers’ housing was completed qualified professional teachers were sent by the Ministry of Education.
+Previously the children were taught by community members who volunteered at the school.
+When the teachers’ house was completed, qualified teachers were allocated to the school by the Ministry of Education.

-Unemployed men and women from Katuba were selected to join our training programme.
-The trainees learned on site and earned a nationally recognised building certificate if they pass their exams.
+Twenty unemployed men and women from community around the school were selected to join our Training into Work programme.
+The trainees learned on site gaining a nationally recognised construction qualification.

-The whole community of 1000 people benefited from the new building and clean water supply.
-This saves the community time and allows other sectors of the communal economy to flourish.
+The whole community of around 1,000 people benefited from the new building and clean water supply.